hperrin/svelte-material-ui/THEMING.md

 ### Adding Classes and Variables

-If you want to use MDC's classes and variables (like `var(--mdc-theme-primary)` and `class="mdc-theme--primary-bg"`), you can add the following line somewhere in your Sass files.
+If you want to use CSS classes and variables (like `var(--mdc-theme-primary)` and `class="mdc-theme--primary-bg"`), you can add the following line somewhere in your Sass files.
 A great place to add it is in your `_smui-theme.scss` files.

 ```scss
 @use '@smui/common/styles/theme/styles';